OpenNaja/ACSE/docs/README.md

-# Awesome Cobra Script Extender
+# Advanced Cobra Script Extender

 You probably reached this page because a mod asked you to download and install ACSE.
 If this the case then please follow the instructions below.

 ### Installing ACSE